svc-bi-concepts/test-mkdocs/docs/fivetran-setup.md

 ## 2. Setup a Google Drive Connector
 Fivetran enables automated data ingestion from Google Drive.

 1. Select **Google Drive** as your data source.
 You have to select now three connectors you are interested in, please add the Google Drive connector.
-For the residual 2, feel free to choose any connector.
+For the residual two, feel free to choose any connector.

     ![Fivetran Connector Selection](./assets/screenshots/ftSetup/ftSetup7.png)